bgrissin/K8S-Cassandra/cassandra-local/README.md

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ ls -l
     total 24
     -rw-rw-r-- 1  joeuser joeuser  165   Sep 11 20:20 cassandra-service.yaml
     -rw-rw-r-- 1  joeuser joeuser 2559   Sep 26 10:14 cassandra-statefulset.yaml
     -rw-rw-r-- 1  joeuser joeuser 1221   Sep 25 19:40 README.md
     -rwxrwxr-x 1  joeuser joeuser   99   Sep 22 10:45 start-cassandra.sh
     -rwxrwxr-x 1  joeuser joeuser  859   Sep 13 22:06 status-check.sh
     -rwxrwxr-x 1  joeuser joeuser  106   Sep 22 10:45 stop-cassandra.sh

 You should be able to start cassandra from here using the start-cassandra.sh script

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ ./start-cassandra.sh

-After a few minutes should have two pods running cassandra, one pod is named cassandra-0 and another called cassandra-1.
+After a few minutes two pods should be up and running cassandra, one pod is named cassandra-0 and another called cassandra-1.
 Open seperate SSH sessions into both nodes (cassandra2 and cassandra3) where the pods are running.
 Also open a second SSH session to each node that we can use to setup for monitoring purposes

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ kubectl get pods -o wide
     NAME          READY     STATUS    RESTARTS   AGE       IP          NODE cassandra-0   1/1       Running   0          2h        10.244.1.55    cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

-This statefulset makes use of the local volumes that were created during the K8S create steps performed earlier.
-The volumes align to the statefulset volume parameters and definitions that exist within the Cassandra statefulset defintion file called cassandra-statefulset.yaml.

-One aspect to pay close attention to for these next steps are the volumes needed for this statefulset to work in this lab setting properly.
-The volumes must have already been created manually across all hosts when we created the K8S cluster.
-Its important to note these local volumes must exist and be prepared for use with a proper partition and file systems, else any scale up or failover to a node that does not have the proper volume setups will create failures and issues.
-These steps in this lab setting drastically differ from the other lab using PX created and managed.    devices.
+One aspect to pay close attention during the next steps are the way volumes needed for this local volume statefulset to work properly in this lab are created and managed.
+For the cassandra PODS in this lab that consume locally mounted and managed volumes to work, the volumes must have already been prepared manually and mounted as /var/lib/cassandra on each host within the K8S cluster.
+This a that consume storage are the areas of primary focus for these labs and the drastically differ from the other lab when using PX created and managed devices.

 Using one of the SSH sessions into cassandra2 host running cassandra,  download some test data to our local volume /var/lib/cassandra that we can use to load directly into cassandra